StillNotWorking/LMS-helper-script/atc/README.md

 ```bash
 sudo systemctl start atc
 ```

+ATC is designed to read resampling profiles from the `atc.yml` file as needed.
+This ensures that changes regarding these profiles take effect immediately without the need to restart the program.
+All other settings take place after restating ATC like this: `sudo systemctl restart atc`

+When convolution filters are utilized, ATC will edit the value for the key `filename`, — responsible for telling CamillaDSP which convolution file to load.
+This implies that dedicated convolution files must exist for all expected sample rates, with identical names except for the different sample rates specified within brackets.
+In this example current file name is `MyConvFilter[44100].raw`, if the new sample rate is 96000, the sample rate inside the required `[ ]` brackets will be modified to `MyConvFilter[96000].raw`

+For convolution filters if CamillaDSP configuration is `resampler: null` track sample rate is used.
+If resampling is not null convolution filter name will be set to same as `capture_samplerate`.
+This ensure resampling profiles can be used with Conv filters.
+There is no check to verify whether these files actually exists, so caution should be exercised.

 ### CPU speed ###
 This option switch CPU scaling governor depending on play or stop/pause mode of Squeezelite.